AbhinavMehrotra/AbhinavMehrotra.github.io/index.md

 * I am serving as a Program Committee Member for ICLR'22.

-* I am serving as a Program Committee Member for NeurIPS'21.

 * Two papers accepted at ICLR'21: "NAS-Bench-ASR: Extending the Scope of NAS Algorithms to ASR Domain" and "Zero-cost Proxy Tasks for Light Weight NAS".

 * Our paper "Designing Robust Models for Behaviour Prediction using Sparse Data from Mobile Sensing: A Case Study of Office Workers" has been accepted at ACM HEALTH.